HoussemDellai/aks-course/01_docker_dotnet/Readme.md

-# Getting started with Docker containers
+# Getting started with container images

+To start learning `Kubernetes`, you need first to understand how to work with containers.
 In this tutorial, we have a .NET application and we want to dockerize it.
 This module will walk through that process.

 You'll learn how to:

 1. Create a Dockerfile
 2. Build docker image
 3. Run a docker image
 3. Run a command inside a docker container
 5. Stop a container
 6. Remove a container
 7. Remove an image
 8. Working with Docker Compose
 9. Working with Container Registry (Docker Hub)
 10. Working with Container Registry (Azure Container Registry)

 ## Prerequisites